Getting Started

 Add the https://github.com/supabase/supabase-swift package to your app.
 For instructions, see the Apple tutorial on adding package dependencies.

 Create a helper file to initialize the Supabase client.
-You need the API URL and the anon key that you copied earlier.
+You need the API URL and the key that you copied earlier.
 These variables will be exposed on the application, and that's completely fine since you have Row Level Security enabled on your database.

 1